sundrio/sundrio/annotations/builder/readme.md

 for the Pojo, as if the Pojo itself was annotated with @Buildable.
 The Pojo name will be named after the interface and will be prefix with the literal `Default`.

+Note: If you don't need to generate a Pojo then there is no need to annotate an interface.
+If this is the case just annotate the concrete implementations.

 To select a custom name for the Pojo, you can use the `@Pojo` annotation:

 ```java